MISP/misp-training/README.md

 ## Source Code

-All the source of the trainings are available.
-You'll need to have an operating system with a recent installation of LaTeX including latex-beamer.
+The full source code of the training slide decks are available.
+You'll need to have an operating system with a recent installation of LaTeX including latex-beamer to work with them.

 To build the complete set of training materials: